Vanderhoof/alembic-dddl/docs/tutorial.md

 ### Running the first migration

-With Alembic environment set up, we can create and apply the first migration.
+With the Alembic environment set up, we can create and apply the first migration.

 ```shell
 (venv) $ alembic revision --autogenerate -m initial